theemadnes/gke-keda-pubsub-test/README.md

 #### send test messages to the ingest topic

-try this from a few different terminal sessions
+try this from a few different terminal sessions:
 ```
 for i in {1..100}
 do